Neat Client? Fast-track the opening of your account with Statrys See how

 Accounting SaaS solutions offer an efficient, cost-effective way for small and medium-sized businesses to manage their accounting processes.
 It allows businesses to store their financial data securely and access their accounts from any computer with internet access.

-There are 5 big players in the accounting SaaS world – including names like Xero, FreshBooks, Zoho Books and Sage 50 (formerly Peachtree), and QuickBooks.
+There are 5 big players in the accounting SaaS world – including names like Xero, FreshBooks, Zoho Books, Sage 50 (formerly Peachtree), and QuickBooks.

 Each of them offers powerful tools that can help organizations streamline and control both finances and processes.

-For example, businesses can set up automatic invoicing reminders or linked banking accounts for paying bills quickly and easily.
-Automating accounting tasks can lead to more accuracy in the books and streamlined workflows resulting in increased productivity.
+For example, businesses can set up automatic invoicing reminders or linked banking accounts to pay bills quickly and easily.
+Automating accounting tasks can lead to more accuracy in the books and streamlined workflows, resulting in increased productivity.

 In short, it simplifies the financial needs of a business while giving them the essential data they need in order to make decisions that will help them reach their goals.